studybuffalo/django-flexible-subscriptions/README.rst

 .. _License: https://github.com/studybuffalo/django-flexible-subscriptions/blob/master/LICENSE

-Django Flexible Subscriptions provideds subscription and recurrent billing for `Django`_ applications.
+Django Flexible Subscriptions provides subscription and recurrent billing for `Django`_ applications.
 Any payment provider can be quickly added by overriding the placeholder functions.